How to add your LinkedIn profile to your resume

 Here are examples of two more ways to add your LinkedIn profile to your resume:

-1. In a contact information section
+1. In the contact information section

 This is an example of a well-written resume with a design that features a contact information section that includes a LinkedIn profile:

-2. In a footer
+2. In the footer

 Common questions about adding LinkedIn to a resume